LovesTha/LovesTha.github.io/_posts/2007-05-31-double-standards-on-abortion.markdown

 - news
 ---

 Triple J's Hack last night was on about the double standard that Australia displays to abortion.
-Within Australia abortion is legal and subsidized by the government health service, Medicare.
-Australia will not give aid money to foreign organizations who perform abortions.
+Within Australia abortion is legal and subsidised by the government health service, Medicare.
+Australia will not give aid money to foreign organisations who perform abortions.

 What message does this send to the world?